 To stay updated on my latest short stories, writing and other projects, you can follow me on Facebook, Twitter or just come back here every day!

-If you want to be the first to get updates, strange messages, and party invites, then contact me.
+If you want to be the first to get updates, strange messages, and party invites, (or if you just want to tell me how awesome my stories are) then contact me.
 I’ll put you on the guest list.

 Now, Read My Short Stories